wp-plugins/wpsea-functionality/readme.txt

 1. Activate the "WPSea Functionality" plugin through the 'Plugins' menu in WordPress

 == Changelog ==

+= 0.8.0 =
+* Removed ability to override WordPress' jQuery with Google's, because it's a bad practice and can cause instability.

 = 0.7.4 =
 * Added setting to Hide meta generator from wp_head (radio)